francaben/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move file to another directory
+Deleting file from a directory